andrebriggs/service-introspection/README.md

 [SPK](https://github.com/CatalystCode/spk) is a CLI tool that helps automate cloud infrastructure and service management.
 Moreover, SPK provides _service introspection_.
 Spektate and SPK overlap in the _service introspection_ area and will eventually merge.

 ## Why do we want an alternative method to retrieve CI/CD metadata?
 Spektate requires a client must modify their existing Azure Pipelines YAML files in order to decorate telemetry information.
-This telemetry is recorded and the begin and ends of Azure pipeline runs and is sent to indexed storage.
-The key point is that a user must add this telemetry explicity in their production configuration.
+This telemetry is recorded at the beginning and end of Azure pipeline runs.
+The recorded data is sent to indexed storage.
+The key point is that a user must add this telemetry explicity modify their production configuration.

 Being able to capture this _telemetry_ passively would yield several benefits:
 - Better Spektate onboarding user experience
 - Less coupling to custom solutions
+- Allow SPK service introspection to evolve separately from "client code"

 ## How would we achieve less coupling and a better onboarding experience?